 Rabba Ramie Smith is a graduate of Yeshiva University with a BA in English communications with an emphasis in television writing and public relations, and a focus on Women's Studies.
 Rabba Ramie combined her training at Yeshivat Maharat with her experience in media, hosting and producing "The Joy of Text," JOFA's innovative podcast on Judaism and sexuality for three years, and acting as the executive producer at Aleph Beta, a website that produces animated Torah videos.
 She worked with Manhattan College's Inside Outside programme teaching criminal justice ethics at the Rose M. Singer Center at Rikers Island Jail.
 Her congregational experience includes cultivating a vibrant teen community at Beth Sholom Congregation and Talmud Torah in Potomac, Maryland, and serving as assistant Rabba and director of adult education and programming at the Hebrew Institute of Riverdale in New York.
 Most recently she has been teaching Talmud at Shalhevet High School in Los Angeles.
 Rabba Ramie Smith will serve as the JOFA UK Scholar for the 2018-2019 academic year.

 Rabbanit Aliza Sperling teaches Jewish texts and thought in the Washington DC area, and designs curricula and educational programs for various Jewish schools and organizations.
 She serves as a faculty member of the Wexner Foundation and is the founder of HerTorah, a women’s Torah study program in DC.
-Rabbanit Aliza received her B.A. from Barnard College and J.D. from New York University School of Law.
+Rabbanit Aliza received her A.B. from Barnard College and J.D. from New York University School of Law.
 She also studied at Michlalah, Midreshet Lindenbaum, Masoret, MaTaN Jerusalem and MaTaN HaSharon.
 Rabbanit Aliza lives in Washington, DC with her husband Josh Milner and their children Moed, Yona, Batya and Orly.

 Maharat Victoria Sutton is the Director of Education and Community Engagement at Congregation Beth Israel in Berkeley, CA. Prior to studying for ordination at Yeshivat Maharat, Victoria spent one year studying Talmud at Mechon Hadar.
-A graduate of Barnard College, with a BA in Biological Sciences, she also holds a Grand Diploma in Pastry Arts from the French Culinary Institute in Manhattan.
+A graduate of Barnard College, with an AB in Biological Sciences, she also holds a Grand Diploma in Pastry Arts from the French Culinary Institute in Manhattan.
 She is currently the rabbinic fellow for synagogue initiatives at the Shalom Hartman Institute of North America, and has served as the intern for synagogue education at Ohav Sholom, a Modern Orthodox synagogue in Merrick, NY.
 She was an educational intern at SAR High School, and has taught in the Drisha High School and Women’s Collegiate Programs.
 Involved in various community organizations, Victoria is the Social Action/Social Justice co-chair for BJ’s 20’s and 30’s group, co-chair of the BJ/SPSA homeless shelter, and a board member at Jewish Family & Community Services East Bay.
 Victoria also served as a Victim Intervention Advocate at New York Presbyterian Hospital, where she is trained to provide emotional support in the Emergency Room to survivors of sexual assault and domestic violence.
 She completed the Rabbis Without Borders rabbinical student fellowship, and participated in the RRC’s Retreat for Jewish and Muslim Emerging Religious Leaders and the YCT Interfaith Fellowship.
 Victoria has been awarded the UJA- Federation PENS Scholarship from the Wiener Educational Center.

 Rabbanit Alissa Thomas Newborn is a member of the spiritual leadership at B'nai David-Judea Congregation, an Orthodox shul in Los Angeles.
 She received her semicha from Yeshivat Maharat and graduated Magna Cum Laude from Brandeis University with a degree in Near Eastern and Judaic Studies and Classical Studies Archaeology and Ancient History.
 Rabbanit Alissa is also a Board Certified Chaplain (BCC) through Neshama: Association of Jewish Chaplains (NAJC).
 She has specialties in Psychiatric Care, Palliative Care, and End of Life Care.
 She has worked as a chaplain at Cedars-Sinai Medical Center, New York-Presbyterian Columbia University Medical Center, and Bellevue Hospital.
 She was also a writer for the Center for Jewish End of Life Care at Metropolitan Jewish Health System.
 She is currently a per diem chaplain for Grateful Palliative Care and Hospice.
 Rabbanit Alissa is on the board of NAJC and on the board of the Rabbis and Cantors Retirement Plan.
 She is a member of the Los Angeles County Department of Mental Health Clergy Roundtable and the Pico-Robertson Mental Health Neighborhood.
 In 2017, she was chosen as one of the Forward50, the Forward's annual list of the 50 most influential, accomplished, and interesting American Jews.

 Darshanit Dr. Miriam Udel is associate professor of German Studies and Jewish Studies at Emory University, focusing on modern Jewish literatures and cultures, especially Yiddish.
-She holds a BA in Near Eastern Languages and Civilizations and a PhD in Comparative Literature from Harvard University.
+She holds a AB in Near Eastern Languages and Civilizations and a PhD in Comparative Literature from Harvard University.
 She’s studied at Midreshet Lindenbaum and MaTaN and directed Drisha’s Dr. Beth Samuels Summer High School Program.
 Her first book, Never Better!: The Modern Jewish Picaresque (University of Michigan Press, 2016), won a National Jewish Book Award.
 Her anthology of Yiddish children’s literature, Honey on the Page, will appear with New York University Press in October 2020.